hellerve/ptolemy/README.md

 up-to-date version, especially because the benchmakrs where so browser-focused.
 A lot has changed since 2009 in browser performance.

+* [Why and how to use arbitrary precision](http://perso.ens-lyon.fr/philippe.theveny/cise.pdf) by **Kave R. Ghazi et al.** (2010)

+This paper ties in to my lates project, a [reimplementation](https://github.com/hellerve/bc) of bc.
+The constant folding part is especially interesting.
+I didn't know about GCC's usagfe of mpfr in optimizations either and that section, albeit short, was especially intriguing for that reason.

 ## Recreational

 ### Papers